 To communicate with you about operational changes to our products, services, websites and mobile apps.
 WHO DO WE SHARE YOUR INFORMATION WITH?

-sometimes we pass your information to these other people and businesses as set out below.
+We cannot run our business or provide many of the services, LPG supply, and benefits you expect to receive without involving other people and businesses, and sometimes we pass your information to these other people and businesses as set out below.
 We only share your information where we can do so in accordance with our legal data protection and privacy obligations.

 We share the information we collect with:

 Any social media posts or comments you make to us will be shared under the terms of the relevant social media platform (e.g. Facebook, Twitter or LinkedIn) on which they are made and could be made public by that platform.
 These platforms are controlled by other people, not us, so we are not responsible for this sharing.
 You should review the terms and conditions and privacy policies of the social media platforms you use to ensure you understand how they will use your information, what information relating to you they will place in the public domain and how you can stop them from doing so if you are unhappy about it.